There are currently five sections, please scroll down this page:

-Politics Science, including Evolution Religion and Spirituality Miscellaneous You can click on the links, or you can scroll down the pages.
+Religion and Spirituality Science, including Evolution Mythology Politics Miscellaneous You can click on the links on this page, or you can scroll down the pages.

 RELIGION AND SPIRITUALITY:

 NEW: I’ve just given a Zoom talk about the relationship between quantum physics and spirituality.
 The talk is currently available on Youtube, click here.
 A transcript of the talk can be found at Medium.com, click here.
 There is also a part 2, which contains material which could not be included in the talk for time considerations, click here.

 This talks follows on, and contains some of the same material, from a long series of articles I’ve done on the same theme.
 (Click on the titles for links.)

 3. A discussion of Fred Alan Wolf’s book Space-Time and Beyond